viralgupta/CTC_CMS/README.md

 # TODO

+- add scroll pagination on table logs and estimates
 - convert maked tables to composite primary key

-- add scroll pagination on table
-- use Tanstack Virtual for rendering big tables
 - create rds in stack itself
 - add aws script to lock the db
 - add option to upload the signed recipt